Department of Siberia

 Department Staff

-Sergey BEREZNITSKIY, Candidate of Sciences, Head of the Department
+Sergey BEREZNITSKIY, Dr. of Sciences, Head of the Department

 Nikolay GONCHAROV, junior researcher